0xPARC/zk-bug-tracker/README.md

 It will only query for the batches from state.batch table: https://github.com/0xPolygonHermez/zkevm-node/blob/develop/state/pgstatestorage.go#L535-L539

 Thus the attacker will need to force a batch and then to wait for the timeout period to pass and sequence it, setting the sequencer to arbitrary address.
-In the current configuration the attack gives opportunity to anyone to force such batch and after the timeout period to be credited with unlimited ether balance, if combined with obfuscating the transaction with other "dummy" transactions and adding a bridgeAsset() call somewhere after in the same batch, the attacker will gain a deposit leaf of arbitrary ether amount as soon as the batch is verified and can claim all of the ether held by the bridge.
+In the current configuration the attack gives opportunity to anyone to force such batch and after the timeout period to be credited with unlimited ether balance, if combined with obscuring the transaction with other "dummy" transactions and adding a bridgeAsset() call somewhere after in the same batch, the attacker will gain a deposit leaf of arbitrary ether amount as soon as the batch is verified and can claim all of the ether held by the bridge.

 **The Fix**